The Circle of Chaos

 The Character makes eye contact with her Target.
 The Player then spends 1 point of Energy/Blood and makes a successful roll.
 If the Target fails to resist, he/she/they will immediately begin to feel the effects of this powerful skill.

-For Example: A woman trying to coax information out of a man she finds unattractive might suddenly begin thinking just how repulsive he really is, and be hard-pressed to not just come right out and say it; while a servant envying his master’s blessings of unclean blood • warm cloak might simply try to take it, and demand that it be given to him if he is stopped.
+For Example: A woman trying to coax information out of a man she finds unattractive might suddenly begin thinking just how repulsive he really is, and be hard-pressed to not just come right out and say it; while a servant envying his master’s blessings of a warm cloak might simply try to take it, and demand that it be given to him if he is stopped.

 Devil in the Mind lasts for one scene.